 Verisign's Role in .com

 Every domain name is powered by a registry operator.
 As the registry operator for .com, Verisign enables the world to connect online with reliability and confidence, anytime, anywhere.

-With a current average of 152 billion DNS lookups performed daily—and peaks far in excess of this—it is vital that Verisign’s Internet services be operational around the clock.
+With a current average of approximately 235 billion DNS lookups performed daily—and peaks far in excess of this—it is vital that Verisign’s internet services be operational around the clock.
 To make this possible, we have designed a sophisticated service from the ground up to address multiple complex, high-volume, real-time demands.
-This includes diverse hardware, operating systems, middleware and custom applications, power provider and network provider diversity, and a number of other protections.
+This includes diverse hardware, operating systems, middleware and custom applications, power provider and network provider diversity and a number of other protections.

-Verisign ensures the security, stability and resiliency of key Internet infrastructure and services, including the .com and .net domains and two of the Internet’s root servers, as well as performs the root-zone maintainer functions for the core of the Internet’s DNS.
-Our commitment is to ensuring that an infrastructure powered by Verisign is always operating at the highest level to enable the innovation required to address the needs of the future, while also addressing the needs of today.
+Verisign ensures the security, stability and resiliency of key internet infrastructure and services, including the .com and .net domains and two of the internet’s root servers, as well as performs the root-zone maintainer functions for the core of the internet’s DNS.
+Our commitment is ensuring that an infrastructure powered by Verisign is always operating at the highest level to enable the innovation required to address the needs of the future, while also addressing the needs of today.